Subject 1A

 “It adapted.
 Faster than we modeled.
 Could bend light, bend sound.
 Eventually… it learned to mimic electrical fields.
 Could trick our sensors.
 Killed half the camp before we realized it had learned the perimeter patterns.”

-“We tried to send a signal, you know, some kind I of warning, but it always knew.
+“We tried to send a signal, you know, some kind of warning, but it always knew.
 It heard what we heard.
 It WAS the signal.”

 “I’m the last.
 I got out… barely.
 I’ve been off-grid ever since.
 If you’re there… you need to leave.
 Burn everything.”